tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 handled by an operator.

 Method `FinalizeBlock` is a special case.
-It contains a number of `Code` and `Codespace` fields as part of type `TxResult`.
+It contains a number of `Code` and `Codespace` fields as part of type `ExecTxResult`.
 Each of these codes reports errors related to the transaction it is attached to.
 However, `FinalizeBlock` does not return errors at the top level, so the same considerations on critical issues made for `Echo`, `Info`, and `InitChain` also apply here.

-The handling of non-zero response codes by Tendermint is described below
+The handling of non-zero response codes by Tendermint is described below.

 ### `CheckTx`